fuadmoin/TODOLIST/README.md

 # 📖 To Do List <a name="about-project"></a>

-**To Do List** is a simple project to add tasks that we want to do and mark them as done when complete.
+**To-Do List** is a A To-do list is a simple project built to help users stay organized, productive, and motivated in their work and life.
+Users can create tasks.
+The created tasks will be saved to local storage and will be displayed.
+Then, users can edit and mark tasks as complete on the website.
+They can also delete a single task or multiple tasks at once.

 ## 🛠 Built With <a name="built-with"></a>